-- Daily minimum 2,250 Tons of firewood is burnt (150,000 families x min 15 kg firewood daily) only for cooking purpose. - Total 5,800 acres of forestland in Ukhia and Teknaf is occupied for establishing the refugee camps [Cox's Bazar Forest Office]. - All the hills are already become treeless to make space for the shacks.
-This is a huge threat of landslide of hills causing death during the upcoming rainy season - Entire Forestland (especially of Ukhia) is at a great risk to be plundered.
+- All the hills are already become treeless to make space for the tents.
+This is a huge threat of landslide of hills to cause death during the upcoming rainy season. - Entire Forestland (especially of Ukhia) is at a great risk to be plundered.
 1485 Hectares of forestland is already encroached [Daily Star, 20 January 2018].